-This section should describe the environmental impacts associated with the proposed project and the ways in which these impacts will be resolved through mitigation and monitoring efforts.
-The following information and findings (as defined in the TOR or identified in the EIA report) should be included and described in this section:
+This section should briefly describe the environmental impacts associated with the proposed project and the ways in which these impacts will be addressed through mitigation and monitoring efforts.
+The following information and findings should be included and described in this section:

-- The types and magnitudes of the environmental impacts associated with the proposed project, including the main and cumulative environmental impacts - The ways in which significant environmental issues will be resolved (with brief descriptions of the proposed mitigation measures and monitoring program) - The residual, non-mitigated impacts (highlighting those that are irreversible or threaten flora or fauna)

-The project advantages and disadvantages to the environment and society.
+- The types and magnitudes of the environmental impacts associated with the proposed project, including the main and cumulative environmental impacts - The ways in which significant environmental issues will be resolved (with brief descriptions of the proposed mitigation measures and monitoring program) - The residual, non-mitigated impacts (highlighting those that are irreversible or threaten flora or fauna) - The project advantages and disadvantages to the environment and society.